andyatkinson/andyatkinson.github.io/elasticsearch.md

   * Replica shard - a copy of a primary shard.
 Replica shards can be added to scale search requests.
 * Node - (servers) nodes serve primary or replica shards
 * Cluster - a collection of nodes
+* Deployment - this is [Elastic.co](https://www.elastic.co/) terminology that seems to be synonymous with cluster

 ## API Concepts